6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 For established eCommerce businesses, your customer base is the greatest asset you have.

-But no matter where you are on your eCommerce journey, higher customer retention rates will boost your revenue, and more importantly, send your profits through the roof.
+But no matter where you are on your eCommerce journey, customer retention can help boost your revenue, and more importantly, your profitability.

 To recap the retention strategies we discovered in this article are: